 - If students prefer to make their own travel arrangements and purchases, this can be done directly through Concur and you can submit an expense report for out-of-pocket reimbursements.

-- First year students: When submitting for reimbursement in Concur, please make Mala Vora your expense approver and the appropriate faculty assistant as your expense delegate in the Concur system.
-Click on the link for instructions about adding an expense approver or an expense delegat
+- First year students: When submitting for reimbursement in Concur, please make Laurel Leonard your expense approver and the appropriate faculty assistant as your expense delegate in the Concur system.
+Click on the link for instructions about adding an expense approver or an expense delegate.

 - Second year students: When submitting for reimbursement in Concur, please make your advisor your expense approver and the faculty assistant your expense delegate.
 Click on the link for instructions about adding an expense approver or an expense delegate